tefreestone/OAuthProxy/README.md

 This project implements a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) which retrieves authenticated resources for a client from an application.
 This reverse proxy authenticates a user via oAuth 2.0 and forwards headers (if necessary) to an application.
 This reverse proxy can forward requests to an external or docker co-located application.
 The use case for this project is a legacy application that is too difficult to migrate to oAuth natively without a considerable effort.
 This project provides an path to authenticate an HTTP Headers-based application without considerable effort.

-#### Please Note:
-The current version of this OAuth Legacy Reverse Proxy **DOES NOT** implement course grain URL pattern-based authorization policies (e.g. Exposee Oracle policies).
-Contact the WAM team for WAM Oracle policy migration questions.

 This proxy uses Java 9.
 Your legacy application may need some refactoring for the transition to Java 9.

 # Configuration